initcron/streamlit-devops-agent-lab/README.md

 ## License

-MIT License - see LICENSE file for details
+Apache 2.0 License - see LICENSE file for details